uzh/z-pool-tool/doc/ARCHITECTURE.md

 - High cohesion, low coupling
 - A little copying is better than the wrong abstraction
 - Ensure all components are stateless, the only stateful part it the persistence layer
+- HTTP Handlers are fetching things
+- Command has to be easily serializable, no entities only ids
+- Authorization outside of command, the caller of a command handler needs to call `can` as well (usually HTTP handler)
+- Queries are implicit and exposed throught the models
+- Big chunk of business logic in pure command handler functions, test those thorougly
+- One test for each event handling
+- Side effects (mutations) only in event handlers
+- Command VerbThing, Event is ThingVerbInPast
+- It is not allowed to create an event in an event handler

 ## Software Architecture
 This section describes the big picture of the software containers & components and their interactions.